-If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, an in-home care provider Bethlehem, PA, families can trust.
+If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a provider of high-quality home care Bethlehem, PA, families can trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.

 2. Green Tea

 Green tea is known for its health benefits, and seniors with Parkinson’s may want to consider drinking a cup a day.
 This type of tea contains antioxidants, which boost brain health by getting rid of the free radicals that cause neuron damage.
 Green tea also contains EGCG, a potent anti-inflammatory agent.

 Digestive disorders are fairly common among seniors with Parkinson’s disease.
 To ease digestive difficulties, seniors should eat foods that are rich in fiber such as prunes, dates, and figs.